The History of Progressive Lenses

 Lots of possibilities

-During the first and second part of this series we looked at the centuries long search for ophthalmic lenses that are convenient for their optical and manufacturing characteristics for presbyopic patients - to the breakthrough with Varilux, and the advances for higher comfort and simple adaptation and the commercial preeminence of varifocal lenses on the market for glasses for presbyopic patients.
+During the first and second part of this series we looked at the century-long search for ophthalmic lenses that are convenient for their optical and manufacturing characteristics for presbyopic patients – to the breakthrough with Varilux, and the advances for higher comfort and simple adaptation and the commercial superiority of varifocal lenses on the market for glasses for presbyopic patients.
 The triad of basic challenges in this segment also marks the development in the 21st century: successful varifocal lenses can only be created with a new optical design, groundbreaking manufacturing procedures and innovations for superior consumer benefits.

 Technical innovations are consistently being presented after introducing horizontal symmetry in the design of varifocal lenses.
 Since the late 1980s, designs with shorter progression lengths have been commonly used as a reaction to the preferences in eyeglass frames.

-The new millennia brings a new era in the calculation and manufacturing of prescription lenses: after 200 years, a new manufacturing technology takes the place of the conventional manufacturing techniques that still employed grinding spindles and polishing dishes.
+The new millennium brings a new era in the calculation and manufacturing of prescription lenses: after 200 years, a new manufacturing technology takes the place of the conventional manufacturing techniques that still employed grinding spindles and polishing dishes.
 The fundamental innovation that permanently changed specifically the development of varifocal lenses is the introduction of the freeform technology in 2000.
 With this came gains in efficiency during manufacturing, however, most of all it permitted the opportunity of individualization of the glass design and thus the ophthalmic lenses.
 Ophthalmic opticians can now offer more choices for a natural, individually optimal vision to their customers and no longer merely recommend a fitting glass based on the objective and subjective refraction values as well as the application.
 Thanks to the freeform technology, single vision lenses and varifocal lenses can be customized.
-This has an impact on all relevant aspects of the ocular optics praxis, refraction, consultation, tolerance, consumer benefit - and offers diverse possibilities.
+This has an impact on all relevant aspects of the ocular optics praxis, refraction, consultation, tolerance, consumer benefit – and offers diverse possibilities.

 -